hcooreman/syllabi/csci403-fall23-syllabus.md

 ### <span style="color:darkblue">Expectations for Success</span>

 - You are expected to engage in all course activities, tasks, and assignment as an emerging professional.
 The Mines Academic Integrity Policy and CS@Mines Collaboration Policies form a core part of your expected ethical behavior.
   Make sure you are behaving with the same level of professionalism that would be expected at a future full-time position.
 My general rule of thumb is:
   **_informal_ is acceptable, but _disrespectful_ is not**.
-For example, you can address Prof. Amelia Read as Amelia, Prof. Read, or Miss Read, but do not address any of us as "Hey".
+For example, you can address Prof. Gabe Fierro as "Professor" or "Dr. Fierro" but do not address any of us as "Hey".

 - Be active and physically take notes/write questions when viewing videos and participating in class; the notes provided are not comprehensive but may be useful for taking notes on.